Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Discussion

 The proposed work is not without limitations.
 Firstly, all simulations were performed using a single binary covariate under the setting of dual-agent dose combinations only.
-Under the personalized approach, the use of additional categorical variables or dosing agents is straightforward, though would require larger sample sizes.
+The use of additional categorical variables or dosing agents is straightforward, though would require larger sample sizes.
 Extension to continuous covariates remains as future work.
-While conceptually straightforward under the proposed approach, the dangers and consequences of inadvertently extrapolating into regions of covariate combinations never before seen in the trial would need to be considered and assessed.
-Secondly, future research should investigate the impact of a wider range of dose escalation schemes on overall algorithm performance than those that are featured here.
-As this may be applicable to a variety of constrained Bayesian optimization problems outside of dose-finding, this is a particularly interesting research direction.
-Finally, we assumed conditional independence between the efficacy and toxicity surfaces.
-This assumption could be relaxed by jointly modeling the efficacy and toxicity responses using a multivariate GP.
-The cEI acquisition function would need to be updated to incorporate the correlation between the two responses.
+While conceptually straightforward under the proposed approach, the consequences of inadvertently extrapolating into regions of covariate combinations never before seen in the trial would need to be considered and assessed.
+On a related point, the simulations assumed that the patient subgroups defined by the strata were equally prevalent and had equal enrollment rates, thus ensuring extrapolation was not an issue.
+Dose optimization would likely be impacted if some of the strata are sparse or have slower enrollment rates. \cite{zhang2024adaptive} cautions against stratum-specific dose optimization when the numbers of patients in each subgroup are expected to be very different.
+A full investigation of the impact of unequal prevalence and enrollment rates across the strata remains for later exploration.
+Finally, we assumed conditional independence between the efficacy and toxicity surfaces given dose and covariates.
+In trials with binary efficacy and toxicity responses, \cite{cunanan2014evaluating} showed that estimating correlations can be challenging given the small sample sizes of early phase designs and that designs which assumed independence between efficacy and toxicity can still perform well.
+Indeed, in a simulation study in Section S2 of the Supplementary Materials, we show that the performance of the proposed method is fairly robust to even quite large degrees of correlation.
+However, additional performance gains may be possible by relaxing the assumption of conditional independence.
+A multivariate GP could jointly model the efficacy and toxicity responses and the cEI acquisition function could be modified to incorporate the correlation between the two responses.
 We leave this as a direction for future work.